regisin/paregis.me/content/posts/fastapi-frontend-development/index.md

 ## Introduction

 I'm a big fa of some frameworks out there.
-I like Svelte and sveltekit, I've used Strapi for this website's backend for a couple of years, now I'm using Hugo to simplify my workflow.
-I have also been tinkering with FastAPI lately, yet another framework, this time for backend.
+I like Svelte and [sveltekit](https://kit.svelte.dev/), I've used [Strapi](https://strapi.io/) for this website's backend for a couple of years, now I'm using Hugo to simplify my workflow.
+I have also been tinkering with [FastAPI](https://fastapi.tiangolo.com/), yet another framework, this time for backend.
 Each and every one of those have a purpose and try to solve some sort of problem.

 While they do what they are meant to be, for me personally, the amount of different techs in a stack can get overwhelming.
 Yes I like using sveltekit for my frontend.
 Yes I like having a nice CMS in the backend.
 But sometimes all of these get in the way of being productive and prevent me from actually putting ideas to practice!
 That's what I'm trying to fix, little by little.